 Try to also dip the EQ of the headphone send/signal where the microphone’s frequency response is particularly sensitive.
 For example, a mic with a presence boost will be extra-sensitive in the 3-6 kHz range so a coinciding dip in the EQ of the headphone send could help to minimize the amount of mic bleed without overly affecting the headphone signal.

-For a related article on microphone and the presence range, check out my article What Does “Presence” Mean In Terms Of Microphones?
+For a related article on microphones and the presence range, check out my article What Does “Presence” Mean In Terms Of Microphones?

 Note that too much EQing will lead to bad results.
 The singer still needs to hear a good mix in order to deliver a proper performance.
 Use these techniques sparingly and stick to level adjustments unless you feel EQ is needed!